bjorkert/patches/README.md

 ## Dexcom G6 - Sensor Change
 >**Warning** Not yet tested, feedback wanted!

 Update Nightscout automatically with the "Sensor Change" treatment when you replace a sensor.
 This leads to an updated "SAGE" pill and a sensor change reminder in Loop Follow.
-Please note that the start date of the current sensor will be populated as soon as the patch is applied.
+Please note that the start date of the current sensor will be populated.
 ```console
 git apply --directory=OmniBLE <<< $(curl -s https://raw.githubusercontent.com/bjorkert/patches/master/g6_sensor_start.patch)
 ```